Generation Why (Ms. Marvel): Writing

 Ali described the episode as about "being a fan and being able to speak to fans and connect to them".
-The episode explains how people within the MCU are aware of the events of Avengers: Endgame (2019), by revealing that Scott Lang has been giving podcast interviews detailing the battle.
+The episode explains how people within the Marvel Cinematic Universe (MCU) are aware of the events of Avengers: Endgame (2019), by revealing that Ant-Man / Scott Lang has been giving podcast interviews detailing the battle.
 Determining this was how people were aware took many iterations and discussions with the creatives, with other ideas being that the world was posting about it on social media, and a very early suggesting from Ali that drones were near by to live stream the battle.
 Ali was open to creating these fictional podcasts with Lang actor Paul Rudd.
 Ali called the AvengerCon scene in the first draft of the script "bananas" with "everybody in it", including a person cosplaying as Korg who could not get through security, and a Pegasus that Valkyrie rides so they could have "represent[ed] everybody in the show".